ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 If a method in C# has return type `T` and throws an exception of type `E`, the Rust return type would be `Result<T, E>`.
 A result value can either be `Ok(T)` or `Err(E)`.
-Let’s give it a try:
+Let’s give that a try:

 ```rust
 pub struct InvalidVersionError;